factorhouse/cronut-integrant/README.md

 Cronut supports further Quartz configuration of jobs (identity, description, recovery, and durability) by configuring an optional `opts` map for each scheduled item.

-Concurrent execution can be controlled on a per-job bases with the `disallow-concurrent-execution?` flag in `opts`.

 ### Job example

 **Job definition**